openharmony/docs/en/application-dev/internationalization/intl-guidelines.md

    ```

 3. Obtain each part of the relative time format.<br>
-   Opon obtaining each part of the relative time format, customize the relative time formatting result.
+   Upon obtaining each part of the relative time format, customize the relative time formatting result.

    ```
    var number = 2;